ankitects/anki-manual/src/preferences.md

 Change your display language.
 You can help to iomprove translations [here](https://translating.ankiweb.net/)

 **Theme**
-Dark (night) mode will cause Anki to show cards as white text on a black background.
+Dark (night) mode will make Anki's interface dark, and will cause cards to be shown as white text on a black background.
 Some card templates may need to be modified to work properly with this option enabled - please see [night mode styling](templates/styling.md#night-mode) for more information.